 The Corporation has 3 standing committees.
-These are the Audit Committee, the Human Resources and Compensation Committee and the Governance and Nominating Committee.
-These committees consist exclusively of independent directors.
+These are the Audit Committee, the Human Resource and Compensation Committee and the Governance and Nominating Committee.
 For Committee membership, please see "Election of Directors".
-For further information regarding the composition and qualifications of the Audit Committee please see the Corporation's 2013 Annual Information Form, section "Audit Committee Composition and Qualifications".
+For further information regarding the composition and qualifications of the Audit Committee please see the Corporation's 2014 Annual Information Form, section "Audit Committee Composition and Qualifications".

-The Governance and Nominating Committee is comprised of three independent directors.
+The Governance and Nominating Committee is comprised of three directors - two of which are independent.
 This Committee is responsible for, among other things, reviewing and reporting to the Board from time to time on the size, composition and profile of the Board, reviewing the qualifications of persons submitted as potential candidates for the Board and making recommendations to the Board in respect of same and annually reviewing the contribution of individual members of the Board and the performance of the Board as a whole.
 In conjunction with the Chair of the Board, the Committee recommends to the Board the membership and Chairs of each of the Committees of the Board.
 The Committee is also responsible for advising the Board on matters of corporate governance.
-The Committee did not meet since no governance issues arose and no changes to the Board composition were contemplated.
+The Committee meets as often as is necessary to carry out its responsibilities.
+In fiscal 2014, the Committee met once and no changes to the Board composition were contemplated.
 The Committee is permitted access to all records and corporate information that it determines necessary to discharge its duties and responsibilities.

 The Governance and Nominating Committee is responsible for recommending candidates for nomination to the Board.
 Each member of the Board is encouraged to recommend potential candidates for the Board and such recommendations are then reviewed by the Committee.
 In conducting such review, the Committee considers the competencies and skills that the Committee considers to be necessary for the Board as a collective to possess and the competencies and skills that the Committee considers the Corporation's existing directors to possess.
 In reviewing the qualifications of potential candidates, the Committee assesses, among other things, industry experience, financial literacy, functional expertise in such areas as accounting and corporate finance and previous experience as a director.
+The Governance and Nominating Committee does not set specific, minimum qualifications that nominees must meet in order to be recommended to the Board, but rather believes that each nominee should be evaluated based on his or her individual merits taking into account the needs of the business and the composition of the Board.
+Additionally, neither the Governance and Nominating Committee nor the Board has a specific policy with regard to the consideration of diversity in identifying director nominees; however both may consider the diversity of background and experience of a director nominee in the context of the overall composition of the Board at that time, such as diversity of knowledge, skills, experience, geographic location, age, gender, and ethnicity.
+The Governance and Nominating Committee may also consider candidates recommended by significant shareholders.
+Members of the Governance and Nominating Committee discuss and evaluate possible candidates in detail and suggest individuals to explore in more depth.
 Candidates believed to be suitable are then discussed with the Chair of the Board and as appropriate, the Chair of the Board initiates a meeting with the candidate to determine such candidate's interest and availability.